hapax/hapax.github.io/assets/alien-maths.md

 As with language, we can distinguish two forms of cognitive relativism.
-The strong form states that your brain (or cognitive architecture) determines your reality, with the upshot that brains which are too different will have *incommensurable* experiences.
+The strong form states that your brain (or cognitive architecture) determines your reality, with the upshot that different animals will have *incommensurable* experiences.
 (This is like the claim that some things are untranslatable.)
 The weak version replaces "determines" with "influences".